-According to the company history of Uncle Tony’s Kebabs, the first kebabs were introduced in Sydney by Lebanese immigrant Tony Khater in 1965.
+According to the operators of Uncle Tony’s Kebabs, the first kebabs were introduced in Sydney by Lebanese immigrant Tony Khater in 1965.
 His recipe was passed on to his nephew, Bill Mansour who, with his wife Rita, opened their Queensland business in 1983.
 Meanwhile, in 1979, Ali Baba had opened their first restaurant in Canberra.
 Ali Baba acquired Uncle Tony’s Kebabs in 2007.

 The history of kebabs in Australia is complicated.
 For a start, what do we call them?
-Are they kebabs, döner kebabs, souvlaki or gyros? (pronounced ‘yeeros’ and, in South Australia, spelled yiros)?
+Are they kebabs, döner kebabs, souvlaki or gyros (pronounced ‘yeeros’ and, in South Australia, spelled yiros)?
 Or even shawarma?
 It depends on where you are and whether the purveyor of the bread-wrapped meat is of Greek, Turkish or Lebanese extraction.

 Ali Baba, on the other hand, started in Canberra.
 Its founders were Lebanese.
-Brothers Mick and Karl Majan first opened a restaurant in 1979, outside the Woden Plaza in Canberra’s inner south.
+Brothers Mick and Karl Marjan first opened a restaurant in 1979, outside the Woden Plaza in Canberra’s inner south.
 This was followed by two more restaurants and, in 1989, take-away franchises.
 By 2012 the franchise had expanded to 43 outlets in eastern Australia.

 Ali Baba serves döner kebabs, shaved from a vertical spit.
 The Mansours, another Lebanese family who started Queensland’s Uncle Tony’s chain, did the same.
 And there are countless independent kebab shops, all with their own loyal or local following.
-In most parts of Australia the döner kebab or gyro is more familiar than the souvlaki.
+In most parts of Australia, the döner kebab or gyro is more familiar than the souvlaki.
 This method of roasting meat has its origins in Turkey, where the stack of meat was originally horizontal and turned over coals.
 The vertical version we see today was another Turkish invention and has been attributed to Hacı İskender, in 19th century Bursa.

-Although the take-away kebab is always some version of grilled meat and sauce, usually served in or on bread, there are many regional variations.
+Although the takeaway kebab is always some version of grilled meat and sauce, usually served in or on bread, there are many regional variations.
 Even within Australia, you’re more likely to find lamb in Melbourne and beef in other states.
 Chicken and falafel are ubiquitous.
 In Greece, the meat may well be pork.
 In Europe, the German-style döner kebab is renowned.
 It was invented and is generally produced by Turkish immigrants and is the street food of choice.
 German-style döner kebabs have now been introduced to America and the UK.
 In Mexico, Lebanese immigrants developed a version known as Tacos al Pastor.